Women and children in Dollow, Somalia © Trocaire

 Tragically, however, Somalia has been beset for many decades by civil war, clashing warlords, and waves of rebellions and coups, and has for some time been considered one of the most dangerous countries on earth.
-Despite various efforts to stabilise government and subdue warring factions Somalia has been essentially in a state of anarchy for nearly three decades.
-Since 1991 Somalia has effectively been divided into three separate states: Somalia to the south, the independent state of Somaliland in the middle, and Puntland to the north.
-Of the three, Somaliland is the only destination with a proper administration and some sense of peace and stability.
+Despite various efforts to stabilise government and subdue warring factions, Somalia has been essentially in a state of anarchy for around three decades.
+Since 2016 Somalia has effectively been divided into six separate states: Jubaland in the far south, South West, Galmudug, the independent state of Somaliland in the middle, Puntland to the northeast, and Hirshabelle.
+Of the six, Somaliland is the only destination with a proper administration and some semblance of peace and stability.

-One day peace will come to this tragic part of the world.
+One day, peace will return to this tragic part of the world.
 When it does, tourists will experience the thrill of a virtually undiscovered destination, including the delights of the longest coastline in Africa.
-There are 1,864 miles (3,000km) of beaches, astounding scuba diving at Las Geel, world-class Neolithic rock paintings, and a unique ancient culture to discover, all just waiting to be appreciated.
+Visitors will get to enjoy 1,864 miles (3,000km) of beaches, astounding scuba diving at Las Geel, world-class Neolithic rock paintings and a unique ancient culture, to name but a few of the jewels in Somalia's crown

 Become our Somalia Travel Expert